alazaroc/blog-web-code/_posts/2022-06-18-amazon-guardduty-deep-dive.md

 When you use GuardDuty with <kbd>AWS Organizations</kbd>, you can designate any account within the organization to be the GuardDuty delegated administrator.
 Only the organization management account can designate GuardDuty delegated administrators.

-An account that is designated as a delegated administrator becomes a GuardDuty administrator account, has GuardDuty automatically enabled in the designated Region, and is granted permission to enable and manage GuardDuty for all accounts in the organization within that Region.
+An account that is designated as a delegated administrator becomes a GuardDuty administrator account has GuardDuty automatically enabled in the designated Region and is granted permission to enable and manage GuardDuty for all accounts in the organization within that Region.

 [More information](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_organizations.html){:target="_blank"}.